Rhinostone/gina/README.md

 Gina comes with essential features at this moment, but most of the things we don't have yet can be replaced by some alternatives written in other languages like: Ruby, PHP, .net, Python or C++.
 You are free to use such alternatives until we implement similar features.

-Note that Gina does not rely on Connect or ExpressJS, still, you can use all plugins or middlewares deigned for thoses framewokrs ;-)
+Note that Gina does not rely on Connect or ExpressJS, still, you can use all plugins or middlewares deigned for thoses frameworks ;-)

 ## Getting started with Gina I/O